Who we are

 In the Environment and Sustainability program, our focus is on policy development and advocacy with decision makers on the local and national levels.
 Our issue areas are climate and energy policy, sustainable communities, resource management, green growth and environmental-social justice.

 In the Democracy program, our focus is on mainstreaming gender analysis and practices into governmental institutions on the local and national levels.
 In addition, we explore linkages between civil and human rights, socio-economic rights and the political discourse in Israel.

-In the German-Israeli Dialogue program, we promote a discourse surrounding challenges relevant for both Israeli and German modern societies, such as citizenship, religion, multiculturalism and belonging.
-In addition, conflict resolution experiences from both countries are being explored.
+In the German-Israeli Dialogue program, we promote knowledge exchange surrounding challenges relevant for both Israeli and German modern societies.